-Landscapes Motivation The area includes the previously modified Vaal-Vet Sandy Grassland Vaal-Vet Sandy located on the northern portion of the proposed development site.
-The Grassland western portion of this site has been recently cultivated and cleared of Grassianu trees.
+Landscapes Motivation The area includes the previously modified Vaal-Vet Sandy Grassland Agriculturally located on the northern portion of the proposed development site.
+The modified Vaal-Vet western portion of this site has been recently cultivated and cleared of Sandy Grassland trees.
 The eastern portion of this area has been used for cattle farming and the thornveld vegetation has been retained.
-This area is located on the southern portion of the proposed PV site Klerksdorp where the predominant vegetation is defined as Klerksdorp Thornveld.
-Thornveld The area is highly vegetated with many small to medium sized trees that characterised the thornveld.
-This area is the portion of the proposed southern PV site that is currently characterised by Klerksdorp Thornveld but falls within the High Exposure High Exposure viewshed from the adjacent Renosterberg Safari eco-tourism camp.
-Safari Camp Landscape change within this area will fall directly within view of the camp, resulting in a strong change to the local landscape resources that are being used as a resource for the eco-tourism venture.
+Agriculturally This area is located on the southern portion of the proposed PV site modified Klerksdorp where the predominant vegetation is defined as Klerksdorp Thornveld.
+Thornveld The area is highly vegetated with many small to medium sized trees that Thornveid characterised the thornveld.